darugar/darugar.github.io/_posts/2008-10-12-setting-up-beanstalkd-on-ubuntu-for-python.markdown

 layout: parand
 title:  "Setting Up Beanstalkd on Ubuntu for Python"
 date:   2008-10-12 10:00:00
-categories: stddev
+categories: say/index.php
 ---
-[beanstalkd](/web/20101222041045/http://xph.us/software/beanstalkd/) is a promising in-memory queuing system in the mold of memcached \(minimal configuration, just works\) with client libraries in a variety of languages.
+[beanstalkd](http://xph.us/software/beanstalkd/) is a promising in-memory queuing system in the mold of memcached \(minimal configuration, just works\) with client libraries in a variety of languages.
 The following worked for me for installing it on Ubuntu 8.04:

     mkdir ~/packages